Lambda Calculus¶

 from effectful.ops.semantics import coproduct, evaluate, fvsof, fwd, handler

-from effectful.ops.syntax import Scoped, defop
+from effectful.ops.syntax import Scoped, defop, syntactic_eq

 from effectful.ops.types import Expr, Interpretation, Operation, Term